 What is a Project Budgeting Template?

 Project Budgeting input templates are considered detailed planning tools for project-based businesses and are used by project managers and budgeting executives to plan estimated revenues, expenses and profitability per project.
-Some of the key functionality in this type of budget form is that it allows the user to enter any number of projects, associate them with a Project Type, and capture key metrics like hours, rates and start/end dates.
+Some key functionality in this type of budget form allows the user to enter any number of projects, associate them with a Project Type, and capture key metrics like hours, rates and start/end dates.
 Based on the Project Types, revenues and expenses are automatically associated with the applicable GL account number for the corporate budget.
 The model spreads the budgeted amounts across the active project months.
 The total revenues and expenses are compared to actual data from the prior year with a displayed variance.
-You find an example of this type of budget form below.
+You will find an example of this type of budget form below.

 Purpose of Project Budgets

 Companies and organizations use Project Budgets to analyze profitability and other financial metrics for their projects.
 When used as part of good business practices in a Project Management Office and Budgeting Department, a company can improve its resource planning and profit margins as well as reduce the risk of capacity problems.